openapi-ts/openapi-typescript/docs/openapi-fetch/middleware-auth.md

 # Middleware & Auth

+Middleware allows you to modify either the request, response, or both for all fetches.
+One of the most common usecases is authentication, but can also be used for logging/telemetry, throwing errors, or handling specific edge cases.

 ## Middleware

-Middleware allows you to modify either the request, response, or both for all fetches.

 Each middleware can provide `onRequest()` and `onResponse()` callbacks, which can observe and/or mutate requests and responses.